akirk/cll/README.md

 # cli-chatgpt

+A simple command line chatbot using [OpenAI's GPT-3](https://openai.com/blog/openai-api/) that uses streaming for faster responses.

-To use this, make your [OpenAI Key](https://platform.openai.com/account/api-keys) available as an environment variable:
+Before you can use this you need to make your [OpenAI Key](https://platform.openai.com/account/api-keys) available as an environment variable:

 ```bash
 export OPENAI_API_KEY=sk-...